Hidatsa: Until 1850

-Hidatsa performing dog dance in regalia by Karl Bodmer.
+Hidatsa performing dog dance, portrait by Karl Bodmer.
 In his right hand, he holds a rattle of pronghorn hoofs.
 A bone flute is hanging in a string around his neck.

 Prior to the epidemic of 1782, they had few enemies.
 The Hidatsa hunted upstream from the earthlodge villages at and below the Knife River.
 Here, between the Knife and Yellowstone River (Mii Ciiri Aashi /Mi'cíiriaashish), they were numerous enough to withstand attacks of the Assiniboine (Hidusidi / Hirushíiri), who hunted in the area but rarely wintered on the Missouri River, as part of the mighty Iron Confederacy (which was dominated by the Cree (Sahe / Shahíi) and Assiniboine) they were an opponent the Hidatsa had to pay attention to.

 A remarkable siege of the village Big Hidatsa by the Sioux around 1790 ended with a major victory for the inhabitants.
 They killed 100 or more retreating Sioux in a counterattack, according to the sources.

 Around 1795, John Tanner was present among the Mandan when they attempted to organize a concerted war against the Hidatsa, with allies from as far away as the Great Lakes, including Tanner's adopted Odawa family from Michigan.
 However, the attack fell apart in its planning stages.

 The Hidatsa played a central role in the Great Plains Indian trading networks based on an advantageous geographical position combined with a surplus from agriculture and craft.
 Historical sources show that the Hidatsa villages were visited by Cree, Assiniboine, Crow, Cheyenne, Arapaho, Kiowa, Plains Apache and Comanche.
 White traders from the north, like North West Company man David Thompson, began to visit the Hidatsa and Mandan villages during the 1790s.

 In 1800, a group of Hidatsa abducted Sacagawea and several other girls in a battle that resulted in death among the Shoshone (Maabúgsharuxbaaga) ("Snake People") of four men, four women and several boys.
 She was taken as a captive to a Hidatsa village near present-day Washburn, North Dakota.

 In 1804, Lewis and Clark came to the Hidatsa (they referred to them as the Minnetaree in their records) in three villages at the mouth of the Knife River, and the Mandan in two villages a few miles lower down on the Missouri River.

 In July 1825, the "Grovonters [Hidatsas] came into council & treaties of peace & Trade & friendship were concluded" with the United States.
 The tribe – in the document called "Belantse-Etoa or Minitaree" – also recognized the supremacy of the United States, whether it understood it or not.
 The peace treaty was never broken.
 "We have always been friends to the whites", emphasized Wolf Chief in 1888, and it never came to fights with the United States Army.